sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 ```

 ##  Size and Performance Analysis
-Let's look at the cost of our template abstraction in terms of binary size and performance.
+It is important to evaluate our template abstraction's impact on binary size and performance.
 Let's compare an implementation close to the originally presented controller to our `BangBangRangeLaw` implementation.
 We'll create a minimal binary that instantiates a controller and runs 100000000 iterations of its `Step` function as the basis for our measurements.

 **File**: `example/feedback-controller/example/performance_analysis/simple/main.cpp`
 {{< highlight c >}}